JannieI/canvas-workstation-V3/src/app/roadmap.md

 3. Make sure terminology is consitent: Datasource -> Transform -> Dataset
 4. I used FieldNames (string) in ie Pivot - is that okay?
 5. Design (technically) how Datasets, pivotRow, pivotCol, pivotResult, pivotAgg, Fields, FieldsMetaData, Combinations, CombinationDetails will work, given that these can change over time, has to be fast enough (cannot all live in memory) and has to integrate with Vega ...
+6. Check Definition of DS = source, location, authentication, F, Tr, Pv etc.  Dataset is just the data, with an ID / url to find it.
 8. When removing a Dataset, it validates that not used in a Widget, Shape or Combination.
 If so, then cannot be removed.
 If removed, all resultsets stored for it must be removed as well, or not?
 9. Data Quality issues: add place to add detail values.
 An overall statement can say all data has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.
 11.Determine which transformations live on server and which on client, and whether some/all lives on both.
+12.Remember usage - and can sort by popular ones or show it for all relevant objects 13.Allow own profile pic upload!
+14.How do we treat sensitive data - that may not be seen by DBA.
+Keep it in Excel and reload each time ...
+15.Telegram interface with bot ...

 **Admin module**